perrybutler/WP-OAuth/README.md

 These turn your site into an OAuth2 *provider* which is probably not what you want.
 Google, Facebook and LinkedIn are providers and our goal is to be a *consumer* which lets us delegate user authentication to those providers.

-***How is WP-OAuth different than other "Connect" plugins such as Google Apps Login or WordPress Social Connect?***
+***How is WP-OAuth different than other "Connect" plugins such as WordPress Social Connect, WordPress Social Login, Google Apps Login or WP Glogin?***

 These are similar alternatives.
+Some of them may include or require the use other third-party libraries, which may add bloat or become outdated.
+WP-OAuth is a complete solution with zero dependencies.

 ***How is WP-OAuth different than OpenID, OpenID Connect and OpenID Authorization 2.0?***